Find an Investigator

 262: CHIWOS, a community-based cohort study aiming to assess the proportion, distribution and patterns of use and uptake of women-centred HIV care, and factors associated with service uptake among women with HIV living in Canada.
 Over the past fifteen years, Dr. Loutfy has mentored four CTN postdoctoral fellows and several other trainees interested in HIV research at various stages of their careers.
 Dr. Loutfy is currently mentoring CTN postdoctoral fellow Dr. Priscilla Medeiros and the two are co-principal investigators on CTN PT 040.
 She was also a co-principal investigator on CTNPT 023 with Dr. Troy Grennan.
 She is a co-investigator on many past and present CTN studies including CTN 214, 236, 238, 247, 254, 257, 272, 273, 299, 302, 314, CTNPT 013 and CTNPT 025, among others.

-Dr. Loutfy served as co-lead of the Prevention and Vulnerable Populations Core with Dr. Cathy Worthington from 2012 to March 2019.
-She currently serves as the co-lead of the Clinical Care and Management Core with Dr. Jason Brophy.
+Dr. Loutfy served as co-lead of the Prevention and Vulnerable Populations Core with Dr. Cathy Worthington from 2012 to March 2019, and as the co-lead of the Clinical Care and Management Core with Dr. Jason Brophy until March 2022.